 Number of eyebrows raised: 8/10 because someone should probably call their families and let them know what happened to these folks.

 Marketing without the Questionable Material

-Creating ads is hard.
+Ethical marketing is hard.
 Balancing irreverent with offensive, charming with manipulative… Even the pros can struggle with it.
 If you want to avoid making a future top-10 list of eyebrow-raising ads, keep us in mind.
 NATIV3 can help you build catchy, scroll-stopping campaigns that win over customers and sell your brand.
 Let’s get started!